peterhinch/micropython-touch/SETUP.md

 ### 1.1.2 Resistive or Capacitive

+There is a perception that capacitive touch is "better" than resistive.
+This is because capacitive overlays can respond to multi-touch gestures.
+In the context of this GUI that is irrelevant.
+For most widgets and screen layouts, precision is more important.
+Capacitive touch panels don't work with a fingernail or
-Capacitive touch panels don't work with a fingernail or stylus.
-Given the small size of typical displays relative to a human finger, this makes precise touch quite hard to achieve.
-Screen layouts should be designed accordingly, with relatively large widgets so that precise touch is not required.
-By contrast a carefully calibrated resistive panel, touched with a stylus, can yield precise coordinates.
-This enables more complex layouts.
-Many of the demos have such layouts and are hard to use with a capacitive screen.
+stylus: they must be touched with a finger.
+With a finger (on either type of overlay) it is hard to touch a precise location.
+For finger touch, screen layouts should be designed accordingly, with relatively large widgets.
+By contrast a well calibrated resistive panel, touched with a stylus, can yield precise coordinates enabling more complex layouts.
+Some of the demos have such layouts and are hard to use with finger touch.

 See [touchpad doc](./TOUCHPAD.md) for supported touch controllers.